Endava/cats/docs/getting-started/examples.md

           example: Jessica Smith
 ```

 -- `--useExamples` - equivalent to setting all above arguments to `true`.
 Default value is `false`.
-When provide it will use all examples from the OpenAPI spec.
+When provided it will use all examples from the OpenAPI spec.

 # CATS Generated values
 If examples are not provided CATS will generate values based on the schema definition.
 For example, if the schema defines a property as `type: integer` and `format: int32` CATS will generate a random integer value between -2147483648 and 2147483647.